emylz/music_log_reader/README.md

     └── user_top50_YYYYMMDD.txt
 ```

-You can now find your file in user and country directories.
+You can now find your files in user and country directories.